Washed Out

 Release Date: 2011 | Tracklist

-Review Summary: A modern mesh of synth-pop consisting of a singer and his computer and 80's inspiration.
+Review Summary: A soothing mesh of dream and synthpop, consisting of a singer, his computer and a deeply instilled 80's pop inspiration.

-Call it a summer hit, a unique musical fashion, or another progeny of the synthesizer, Chillwave (also known as the “Glo-Fi” genre) is a controversial type of music creeping in-between the pop, indie and electronic scenes with Internet hype.
-Described by New York Times' Jon Pareles as “electro-pop from the 1980s…recession-era music [that’s] low-budget and danceable”, its controversy stems to the fact that it is a genre that doesn't actually exist, yet.
-Ernest Greene is technically the first to attempt this sound, and the age old notion of “it takes two” hinders the possibility of it being a true genre.
+Call it a musical fashion or another progeny of the synthesizer, Chillwave (also known as “Glo-Fi”) is a controversial genre creeping in-between and around the pop, indie and electronic scenes with increased Internet hype.
+Described as “electro-pop from the 1980s…recession-era music [that’s] low-budget and danceable" by New York Times' Jon Pareles, its controversy stems to the fact that it didn't exist, yet.
+Ernest Greene is more or less one of the first to take the soothing atmospheres similar to dream pop contemporaries Beach House and Toro y Moi, and taking them even further into the dream-like EP Life of Leisure, and now the bedroom intimacy of his LP release, Within and Without.

 Recent reviews by this author